infosecn1nja/AD-Attack-Defense/README.md

 * [CrackMapExec](https://github.com/byt3bl33d3r/CrackMapExec) - A swiss army knife for pentesting networks
 * [ADACLScanner](https://github.com/canix1/ADACLScanner) - A tool with GUI or command linte used to create reports of access control lists (DACLs) and system access control lists (SACLs) in Active Directory
 * [zBang](https://github.com/cyberark/zBang) - zBang is a risk assessment tool that detects potential privileged account threats
+* [SafetyKatz](https://github.com/GhostPack/SafetyKatz) - SafetyKatz is a combination of slightly modified version of @gentilkiwi's Mimikatz project and @subTee's .NET PE Loader.
+* [SharpDump](https://github.com/GhostPack/SharpDump) - SharpDump is a C# port of PowerSploit's Out-Minidump.ps1 functionality.
 * [PowerUpSQL](https://github.com/NetSPI/PowerUpSQL) - A PowerShell Toolkit for Attacking SQL Server
 * [Rubeus](https://github.com/GhostPack/Rubeus) -  Rubeus is a C# toolset for raw Kerberos interaction and abuses
 * [ADRecon](https://github.com/sense-of-security/ADRecon) - A tool which gathers information about the Active Directory and generates a report which can provide a holistic picture of the current state of the target AD environment